 Make the Real Cost of GenAI Scale Impossible to Miss

-We help leaders see where GenAI scale is creating cost, where value is showing up, and where economic signals are too weak to guide decisions.
+We help leaders see where GenAI scale is creating cost, where value is showing up, and where economics signals are too weak to guide decisions.
 Then we build a sharper plan for pricing, investment, and scaling decisions.

 - Identify key stakeholders